Charleston church shooting: Joey Meek

 On September 17, Joey Meek, one of Roof's friends who briefly hid his gun away from him, was arrested, reportedly for lying to federal authorities during their investigation and failing to report a crime.
-The next day, he pleaded not guilty to one count of making false statements to federal investigators and one count of concealing knowledge about a crime.
+The next day, he pleaded not guilty to one count of making false statements to federal investigators and one count of concealing knowledge about a crime; he admitted he had kept Roof's detailed exposition of his murderous plans to himself, told his friends who believed Roof was the mass killer to not contact the FBI (one of them outright ignored Meek and called an FBI hotline with information that played a crucial role in Roof's arrest), and lied about both these actions to the FBI when questioned.
 He faced a maximum of nine years in prison and a $500,000 fine.
 According to legal experts, prosecutors possibly intended to use the prospect of federal charges against him as leverage for his testifying against Roof.
 Meek pleaded guilty in federal court April 29, 2016.
 He was sentenced to 27 months in prison in March 2017.